1903 womens fashion – Paris fashions to tea gowns and hatsJanuary 13, 2016

 1903 womens fashion – Tea gowns and hats

-There are details of tea gowns in pearl grey and rose brocade, of hats for travelling “trimmed with birds or quills”.
+There are details in 1903 womens fashion of tea gowns in pearl grey and rose brocade, of hats for travelling “trimmed with birds or quills”.
 As for more decorative hats, “Simplicity is always the highest perfection of the milliner’s art, and I can safely say the picture hat of the coming season will be surprisingly beautiful and artistic.
 Berries and autumn flowers will be seen a good deal at first.
 Chrysanthemums and shaded camellias made of mixed panne and wonderful silk will be favourites.” sighs the author.
 They don’t sound simple at all to me!